Don’t go to Saba Island in the Caribbean

 Juliana’s Hotel

-While in Saba I stayed at Juliana’s Hotel in Windwardside which has turned out to be the best place on the island in my opinion.
-The owners, Johanna and Wim, are young and fun and seem to be the social directors on the island holding happy hours and educational video nights, and art/cocktail parties!
-Johanna grew up on the island and her mother is a local artist.
+While in Saba, I stayed at Juliana’s Hotel in Windwardside, which has turned out to be the best place on the island.
+The owners, Johanna and Wim, are young and fun.
+They seem to be the social directors on the island, holding happy hours, educational video nights, and art/cocktail parties!
+Johanna grew up on the island, and her mother is a local artist.

-We stayed in an old 1877 Saban cottage but they also have regular hotel rooms and suites.
-My highlights of the place were the old (and moody) cat Zion and the blow-up black swan that had a home in the swimming pool!
-The prices hover around the $160 to $220 range and include breakfast and an airport shuttle!
+We stayed in an old 1877 Saban cottage, but the hotel also has regular hotel rooms and suites.
+My highlights were the old (and moody) cat Zion and the blow-up black swan that lived in the swimming pool!
+The prices hover around $160 to $220 and include breakfast and an airport shuttle.

 Check prices and availability for Juliana’s Hotel | Read reviews for Juliana’s Hotel on TripAdvisor